elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-some-success-stories-from-free-code-camp-alumni.md

     subject: Computer Science
     url: /learn/computer-science/questions/how-is-ai-engineering-defined-and-what-is-its-scope
 related_article4:
-    id: 118532
+    id: 118538
     title: >-
-        What is the mission and vision of Free Code Camp?
+        What are the main benefits and challenges of using Scrimba for learning coding?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-mission-and-vision-of-free-code-camp
+    url: /learn/education-studies/questions/what-are-the-main-benefits-and-challenges-of-using-scrimba-for-learning-coding
 ---

 &nbsp;